lgsvl/simulator/Docs/python-api.md

 ## Agents

-You can create vehicles and pedestrians by calling `add_agent` method of simulator object.
+You can create vehicles and pedestrians by calling the `add_agent` method of the `Simulator` object.
 Example:

 ```python
 ego = sim.add_agent("XE_Rigged-apollo", lgsvl.AgentType.EGO)
 ```

-This will create EGO vehicle from `XE_Rigged-apollo` template.
+This will create an EGO vehicle from the `XE_Rigged-apollo` template.
 Other AgentTypes available are:

  * **AgentType.EGO** - EGO vehicle